llm-security-research/malicious-prompts/README.md

 ## Downloading the PromptSentinel models

-All trained models cited in the paper are located in PromptSentinel/models.
+All trained models cited in the paper can be used through PyTorch Hub.
+The PyTorch model files are also located in PromptSentinel/.

 # Training

-If you wish to train your own models in a similar fashion or replicate this research, you can follow these steps:
+If you wish to train your own models in a similar fashion or replicate this research, you can follow thes steps:

 # Citation

 If you find our work useful, please [cite our paper](https://github.com/llm-security-research/malicious-prompts):

 ```
-@misc{glober2024malignant,
+@misc{krieger2024malignant,
       title={Malignant and PromptSentinel - Solution for Jailbreak Attacks Against Large Language Models},
-      author={Osmary Camila Bortoncello Glober and Vinicius Krieger Granemann},
+      author={Vinicius Krieger Graneman and Osmary Camila Bortoncello Glober},
       year={2024},
       eprint={},
       archivePrefix={arXiv},